jspecify/jspecify/docs/docs/spec.md

 [nullness-subtype-establishing path] to either of the following:

 -   any type whose [nullness operator] is `MINUS_NULL`
--   any augmented class or array type
+-   any augmented class or array type or the augmented null type

-    > This rule refers specifically to a "class or array type," as distinct from
+    > This rule refers to particular kinds of types as distinct from other types
-    > other types like type variables and [intersection types].
+    > like type variables and [intersection types].

 > When code dereferences an expression, we anticipate that tools will check
 > whether the expression is null-exclusive under every parameterization.